Summer Adventure Camp FAQs

 All camps will include island exploration, science activities, marine-related arts and crafts, and shoreline studies in our salt marsh.
 Other activities vary depending on the camp but may include fishing, kayaking, snorkeling, SCUBA diving, surfing, and paddle boarding.

 What is a typical day like at Marine Discovery Summer Adventure Camp?

 Schedules will vary depending on the camp your child is attending.
-Below is a sample schedule from our 2019 Loggerheads Summer Adventure Camps:
+Below is a sample schedule for our Loggerheads Summer Adventure Camps:

 8:30 – 8:35 Campers Arrive – Doors open at 8:15 a.m.